 08. Learn the Basics of Photo Editing

 DSLRs let you shoot in RAW, a file format that holds more image data.
 To get the best results, you’ll need basic editing skills using software like Lightroom or Photoshop.
-Photo editing isn’t hard, but becoming skillful requires effort and practice.
+Photo editing is easy to get started with, but mastering it takes practice and patience.

 09. Understand the Flash Options

-Built-in flashes work for quick snapshots, but external flashes provide better control, range, and lighting quality, especially for indoor or low-light photography.
+Built-in flashes are fine for quick snapshots, but external flashes give you greater control, longer range, and better lighting—especially indoors or in low-light situations.

 Conclusion | Buying A DSLR